mehedihassanarman/Generation-Based-Load-Management-System-to-Prevent-Future-Blackouts-in-Bangladesh/README.md

 ### 4. Load Area Controllers
 - Manage power distribution across 8 defined load areas.
 - Enable section-wise load control, deciding which sectors receive power during low generation scenarios.

+##Design & Simulation
+The model simulates a power system with:
+- 3 Generation Stations (2×1500 MW, 1×1000 MW)
+- 8 Load Areas with various demand levels (Total demand = 4000 MW)

+In normal operation, the generation equals the total load.
+If one station fails (e.g., 1500 MW loss), the system:
+- Automatically detects the failure
+- Isolates the faulty station
+- Reduces load in real-time to match the new generation capacity (e.g., from 4000 MW to 2500 MW)
+- Maintains frequency stability to avoid full grid collapse